Included on this page:

 In addition to special needs, please inform the Program Director of any special circumstances that your camper may be facing prior to arriving at Silver Lake.
 A recent death of a loved one, family divorce, or a change in medication may contribute to a camper’s behavior while at Silver Lake, and any information you share with us will assist us in understanding and meeting the needs of your camper.
 All information shared with the Program Director will be handled confidentially.

 Welcome!
 We're glad you're here!
-And you will not be the only one here for for the first time (even if you're in high school).
-Our conferees tell us they make new friends on the very first day of camp, every year.
-You're in for a session of outdoor fun with a whole conference full of new friends.
+And you will not be the only one here for the first time (even if you're in high school).
+Our campers tell us they make new friends on the very first day of camp, every year.
+You're in for a session of outdoor fun with a whole program full of new friends.

-We encourage you to join us for Open House on Sunday, May 16, 2021, from 1 to 5 p.m.
+We encourage you to join us for Open House.
 You will have the opportunity to tour camp, meet some counselors and staff, hear about a typical day, eat cookies, and maybe even meet someone from your conference!
-RSVP to email@example.com.
+Learn more about Open House

 If you have any questions or concerns, please contact us!

 Please see program descriptions for individual program themes and special events.

 If Silver Lake or the State of CT cancels camp, we will encourage families to roll their money forward to next year or convert to a donation.
 Partial or full refunds will be available.

 If a camper becomes ill in the 7 days before camp, every effort will be made to move the registration to an upcoming session.
 Otherwise, a full refund may be available.

 A non-refundable $150 deposit is required to process your registration with final payment due by June 1.

 If a family chooses to cancel a registration before April 30, all fees minus the $150 non-refundable deposit may be refunded.
 If they cancel after April 30, a family may receive a refund of up to 50% of the total camp fees.